raul-matiu/FinalProject_ITF_ManualTesting/README.md

 ## 1.6 Test Execution
 Test cases are executed on the created test Cycle summary: link\
 Bugs have been created based on the failed tests.
-The complete bug reports can be found here: created_bugs.pdf enter here bug titles
+The complete bug reports can be found here: enter here bug titles

 ## 1.7 Test Completion